flowground/amazonaws-com-iot-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### ListViolationEvents
-### Lists the Device Defender security profile violations discovered during the given time period.
-You can use filters to limit the results to those alerts issued for a particular security profile, behavior or thing (device).
+> Lists the Device Defender security profile violations discovered during the given time period.
+You can use filters to limit the results to those alerts issued for a particular security profile, behavior or thing (device).<br/>

 #### Input Parameters
 * `Action` - _required_